sroccaserra/broccoli-test/README.md

 export var getStatus = () => "working!";
 ```

-Then, Broccoli + 6to5 + Browserify makes this code run in the browser.
+Then, Broccoli + Babel + Browserify makes this code run in the browser.

 ### How it does it